wimdetroyer/study-notes/books/java/java-concurrency-in-practice.md

      * it can even be **detrimental** for you!
 * not much need anymore for thread pooling?

+#### uses continuations

+used jdk.internal.vm Continuations https://www.youtube.com/watch?v=pwLtYvRK334&list=PL6JIpdOjaDkkoM7pwxl6KW0iL9YtQa5Rw&t=29s

+state/callstack of a continuation is moved from stack to heap (on yield )and vice versa (on run)

 #### Thread pinning

 https://github.com/cescoffier/loom-unit